jimsteph/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-and the median number of steps per day (ignoring NAs) is:
+and the median number of steps per day (with interpolated values for the NAs) is:

 ```r
 median(steps.totalb[, 2])